 Public transport in New York

 Most New Yorkers travel by Metropolitan Transportation Authority (MTA) buses and the subways to get to work.
-More than 400 subway stations, spread throughout 36 lines, are scattered through the boroughs of Manhattan, Queens, Brooklyn, and the Bronx.
+More than 400 subway stations, spread throughout 36 lines, are scattered throughout the boroughs of Manhattan, Queens, Brooklyn, and the Bronx.
 For most people, these are the fastest and cheapest means of transport, and buses and subways are operational on a 24/7 basis.

 Travelling by car in New York

 Like in every big city, traffic jams are common in New York, which is often a significant problem for employees going to work during peak hours.
 It is sometimes much faster to use the subway than to use a car in New York.
 Cost-wise, gas is significantly cheaper in the United States than in many European and Asian countries; however, the hassle of parking a car and the traffic issues may counterbalance this advantage.
+In addition, congestion pricing was introduced in 2025, which means that drivers entering Manhattan south of 60th Street are now charged $9.00 during the day.

 Rideshare and taxis in New York

-In addition to public transportation, ride-sharing services, and traditional taxis play a significant role in New York City's mobility landscape.
+In addition to public transportation, ride-sharing services and traditional taxis play a significant role in New York City's mobility landscape.
 Ride-sharing companies like Uber and Lyft are very convenient for navigating the city but can be expensive as an everyday option.
 Taxis, a quintessential part of the city's identity, offer curbside accessibility and a classic New York experience.
 While these options are great, they can also be affected by traffic congestion.

 Useful links: